You’ve Got Mail—Send a Postcard to an Inmate With DoNotPay’s Help

 - Pick a customized template from the options we offer

 Your letter will be printed and on its way as quickly as possible.
 DoNotPay also allows you to receive messages back in your Virtual Mailbox.
 Inmates can send their letters to our address, where they will be digitized and forwarded to your inbox.
-Open DoNotPay in your web browser, and you can relax knowing your letter is in safe hands and will be delivered without hassle.
+Open DoNotPay in your, and you can relax knowing your letter is in safe hands and will be delivered without hassle.

 Looking For an Incarcerated Friend?
 DoNotPay Will Help You Locate Them Fast